Newpaw/food_reader/calorie-tracker/README.md

    ```

 4. Access the application:
-   - Open http://localhost:8080/frontend/login.html in your browser
+   - Open http://localhost:18080/frontend/login.html in your browser

+   Note: The application is configured to use port 18000 for the backend API and port 18080 for the frontend when running with Docker.

 5. To stop the containers:
    ```bash